griffinbholt/optimization-code-py/README.md

 | 20 | 0% | 0% | Need to figure out replacement library for `ExprRules.jl` |
 | 21 | ▌▌▌▌▌▌▌▌▌▌ 100%  | ▌▌▌▌▌▌▌▌▌▌ 100% | **Ready for use** |

-I have also written code for pertinent figures, examples, exercises through Chapter 6.
+I have also written code for pertinent figures, examples, exercises through Chapter 8.

-I have also written code for test functions (`TestFunctions.py`), convenience functions (`convenience.py`), and probability distributions with `fit` functionality (`Distributions.py`).
+I have also written code for test functions (`TestFunctions.py`) and convenience functions (`convenience.py`).

 <!-- TODO - I need to go through and check that all functions have proper parameter
 and return signatures. -->